 - Place butter and sugar in a separate bowl and using an electric mixer or stand mixer, whisk the butter and sugar until smooth and creamy.

 - Add the eggs to the butter and sugar, one at a time mixing gently.
+Crack the eggs in a separate small bowl to avoid any shells in your batter.

 - Add the buttermilk and vanilla and at this point stir gently with a wooden or silicone spoon to incorporate.